matejbizjak/kumuluzee-nats-jetstream-sample/README.md

 }
 ```

-Inject the previously created service to the SimpleResource and create a new REST endpoint for manually pulling new messages from the server.
+Inject the previously created service to the TextResource and create a new REST endpoint for manually pulling new messages from the server.

 ```java
 @Path("/simple/")